Think Twice Before You Judge: Mixture of Dual Reasoning Experts for Multimodal Sarcasm Detection: Analysis

 \subsection{Need of External Rationale}

 External reasoning is crucial in sarcasm detection, particularly when textual and visual cues alone fail to establish contradiction.
 For instance, in Figure \ref{fig:analysis1}(a), the image shows Easter-themed products on a shelf, while the text questions when Halloween products will arrive, implying that Easter items are being sold too early.
 A model without external knowledge may struggle to detect sarcasm since the image-text itself does not explicitly indicate any contradiction.
 However, external reasoning clarifies that Easter eggs appearing in January is unusual, reinforcing the sarcasm.
-MiDRE successfully classifies this instance as sarcastic, with a high gate value for External Rationale (ER) module (0.876), while the baseline and MiDRE without ER fail.
+MiDRE successfully classifies this instance as sarcastic, with a high gate value for \textit{ERE} module (0.876), while the baseline and MiDRE without \textit{ERE} fail.
 In Figure \ref{fig:analysis1}(b), the text references a famous sports trade (Mike Ditka’s excessive trade for Ricky Williams) to suggest that the Broncos should do something similarly extreme.
 The accompanying image with confused expressions enhances the sarcasm.
 Without knowledge of the Ditka trade, the sarcasm might be missed, as the text could be interpreted as a genuine suggestion.
-External reasoning bridges this gap by explaining the historical context, leading MiDRE to detect sarcasm correctly (ER gate value: 0.921).
+External reasoning bridges this gap by explaining the historical context, leading MiDRE to detect sarcasm correctly (\textit{ERE} gate value: 0.921).
 In the case of Figure \ref{fig:analysis1}(c), both the image and text lack strong sarcastic elements.
 The image depicts a casual mirror selfie, and the text states that the person probably takes selfies with filters.
-MiDRE assigns a high ER gate value (0.781), suggesting that the Internal Reasoning (IR) module might be uncertain due to the overtly positive tone of the text.
-However, ER helps by recognizing that there is no cultural or contextual contradiction that would indicate sarcasm.
+MiDRE assigns a high \textit{ERE} gate value (0.781), suggesting that the \textit{IRE} module might be uncertain due to the overtly positive tone of the text.
+However, \textit{ERE} helps by recognizing that there is no cultural or contextual contradiction that would indicate sarcasm.